 Per April 2017 Henk Tromp is the Confidential Adviser on Personnel Matters of the Faculty of Social and Behavioural Sciences.
 He is also the Confidential Adviser for PhD's of the Faculty of Social and Behavioural Sciences and the Faculty of Governance and Global Affairs.

 In 1999 André J.F.
 Köbben and he published De Onwelkome Boodschap, of hoe de vrijheid van wetenschap wordt bedreigd (Unwelcome tidings or how the freedom of science is being threatened) (Amsterdam, Mets en Schilt, 206 p.)
 His book A Real Van Gogh, How the Art World Struggles with Truth.
-(Amsterdam University Press 2010, 352 pp.) has won wide acclaim and will be published in Chinese by Peking University Press in 2017.
+(Amsterdam University Press 2010, 352 pp.) has won wide acclaim and has been published in Chinese by Peking University Press in 2020.

 'An endlessly fascinating book.
 Tromp probes the behavior of art-world figures who are involved with issues of authenticity: scholars and connoisseurs, museum advisors, art dealers and collectors.
 This is research of a kind that is seldom performed by art historians, who are more interested in whether a given work is genuine or not than in the process by which opinions are formed.
 Time after time, Tromp discovers that key agents allow their judgment to be guided by their own financial interest.
 In day-to-day practice, the ethics of this behavior is not questioned either in the courts, the art trade or the art-historical literature.'
 (Gary Schwartz - Financieel Dagblad)